CluedIn-io/CluedIn.Documentation/_docs/H-Consume/Export-Targets/Export Targets.md

 title: Export Targets
 ---

-Export Targets are used to authenticate with an integration point with the intention that CluedIn will make data available to this consumer via a push mechanish that CluedIn calls Outgoing Streams.
+Export Targets are used to authenticate with an integration point with the intention that CluedIn will make data available to this consumer via a push mechanism that CluedIn calls Outgoing Streams.
 Good examples include:

  - Business Intelligence Tools
  - Data Warehouse Dimension Tables